eamonford/incubator-sdap-nexus/ingress-setup.md

 # ELB and ingress controller setup (for system admins)

 ## 0. Prerequisites
-1. `aws-login-pub.py` script is installed, and you authenticated in a master role
+1. `aws-login-pub.py` script is installed, and you are authenticated in a master role
 2. SSL cert created
 3. ELB security group created